The Best of March

 Some things I’m looking forward to this month: are you aware that there’s a third My Big Fat Greek Wedding coming out??
 And I can’t wait for some reason?
 Even I don’t really understand why, but I loved that first one so much when it came out.
 Other things: obviously excited for Barbie, my great friend Marla’s coming for a visit (!), I really want to find some good soft serve and I have a family trip to Scotland that I can’t wait for.

-If you’ve got any interest in reading last month’s roundup, you can see what went down in May over here.
+If you’ve got any interest in reading last month’s roundup, you can see what went down in May over here and you can see more posts like this on my latest newsletter.

 I just told her she isn’t coming to Scotland with me